Collectively-Gary/.github/profile/README.md

 ## What this isn't

 Not a startup.
-Not a funded org.
+Not a funded organisation.
 Not a platform you sign up for.
 Not consulting.
 Not a product.

 A working pattern made public so other people can run their own.